Rural Health Research Gateway

 • Community-Level Risk Factors for Depression Hospitalizations

-Examines the association between depression hospitalization rates and community-level socio-demographic, economic, and health care system characteristics.
+This policy brief examines the association between depression hospitalization rates and community-level socio-demographic, economic, and healthcare system characteristics.